-- uncertainties which will be dictated by the length of time that COVID-19 related disruptions continue and the severity of such disruptions; - the potential for additional outbreaks as government restrictions are relaxed and any furthershelter-in-place or other government restrictions imposed as a result; - the impact of existing and future governmental regulations that might be imposed in response to the pandemic; - the impact of remote operations; - · potential interruptions or impacts to our supply chain; - · potential changes in consumer behavior, including the use of hotels, bars and restaurants; and - · the deterioration in the economic conditions in the United States, which could have a significant impact on spending.
+- uncertainties which will be dictated by the length of time thatCOVID-19 related disruptions continue and the severity of such disruptions; - the potential for additional outbreaks as government restrictions are relaxed and any furthershelter-in-place or other government restrictions imposed as a result; - the impact of existing and future governmental regulations that might be imposed in response to the pandemic; - the impact of remote operations; - potential interruptions or impacts to our supply chain; - potential changes in consumer behavior, including the use of hotels, bars and restaurants; and - the deterioration in the economic conditions in the United States, which could have a significant impact on spending.

-Since mid-March when shelter-in-place, social distancing, the closing of non-essential businesses and other restrictive measures were first put in place across the United States, we have seen a significant recovery in our end-to-end payment volumes and, for the trailing seven days leading up to June 30, 2020, end-to-end payment volumes were approximately 90% of pre-COVID volumes in 2020.
-End-to-end payment volumes for June 2020 were \$1,998 million, representing a 4% increase from June 2019.
-Additionally, July 2020 end-to-end payment volumes were 14% greater than July 2019.
-While end-to-end payment volumes for the six months ended June 30, 2020 have exceeded those for the six months ended June 30, 2019, the ultimate impact that the COVID-19 pandemic will have on our consolidated results of operations in the second half of 2020 remains uncertain.
-We will continue to evaluate the nature and extent of these potential impacts to our business, consolidated results of operations, and liquidity.
-See "Risk Factors-Business risks-The recent novel coronavirus, or COVID-19, global pandemic has had and is expected to continue to have a material adverse effect on our business and results of operations."
+Since mid-March when shelter-in-place, social distancing, the closing of non-essential businesses and other restrictive measures were first put in place across the United States and our weekly gateway transactions decreased by approximately 75% from their pre-COVID-19 peak, we have seen a significant recovery in our end-to-end payment volumes and, for the trailing seven days leading up to June 30, 2020,end-to-end payment volumes were approximately 90% of pre-COVID-19 volumes in 2020 and as of the week beginning August 16, 2020, end-to-end payment volumes were approximately 230% of mid-March volumes, which were impacted similarly to gateway transactions by the COVID-19 pandemic.

-On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security, or CARES, Act was signed into law.
-The CARES Act provides a substantial stimulus and assistance package intended to address the impact of the COVID-19 pandemic, including tax relief and government loans, grants and investments.
+substantial stimulus and assistance package intended to address the impact of the COVID-19 pandemic, including tax relief and government loans, grants and investments.
 The CARES Act includes, among other things, provisions relating to payroll tax credits and deferrals, net operating loss carryback periods, alternative minimum tax credits and technical corrections to tax depreciation methods for qualified improvement property.
 Pursuant to the CARES Act, in June 2020, we submitted a carryback claim related to our net operating loss carryforward generated in 2018, which is expected to provide a cash tax savings of